 Students from all majors can participate in the academy.
 With the following resources available, students will have the most authentic experience possible as they begin their own business ventures:

-- Entrepreneurship Club, as mechanism through which students learn a format for analyzing start-up business plans; affiliated with national Collegiate Entrepreneurship Organization (CEO)
+- Entrepreneurship Club, a mechanism through which students learn a format for analyzing start-up business plans; affiliated with the national Collegiate Entrepreneurship Organization (CEO)

 - Advisory Board composed of successful entrepreneurs to guide and direct the Academy